Fan fiction: Songfic

 Stories which are interspersed with the lyrics of a relevant song.
 The term is a combination of "song" and "fiction"; as such, it is also referred to as "songfiction".
 Since many song lyrics are under copyright, whether songfics are a violation of copyright law is a subject of debate.
 Some fan fiction sites, such as FanFiction.Net, have prevented authors from posting songfics with lyrics from songs that are not in the public domain.

 In an essay in Music, Sound, and Silence in Buffy the Vampire Slayer, University of Sydney professor Catherine Driscoll commented that the genre was "one of the least distinguished modes of fan production" and that "within fan fiction excessive attachment to or foregrounding of popular music is itself dismissed as immature and derivative".

 Uberfic

 Uberfic is a form of alternative universe in which characters physically resemble and share personality traits with their canon counterparts, but have new names and backgrounds in a different setting.
 The term originated in the Xena: Warrior Princess fandom and was inspired by the episode "The Xena Scrolls", which featured 1940s-era descendants of the characters Xena, Gabrielle, and Joxer, who are played by their respective actors, on an archaeological dig in an Indiana Jones pastiche.
 As the concept of the uberfic can be adapted into original fiction, many uberfic authors, such as Melissa Good, Radclyffe, and Lori L. Lake, have legally published their Xena uberfic as original lesbian literature.

+Trollfic

+A type of satirical fanfiction, often created to mock and/or comment on specific fandoms, fandom tropes, or fandom participants.
+The word "trollfic" is derived from "trolling", an internet slang term for purposefully annoying online behavior.
+While some trollfics openly disclose their satirical status, many are posted under kayfabe, with the author playing a character when posting/interacting with readers.
+Because of this purposeful obscuring of authorial intent, many works of fanfiction (such as infamous Harry Potter fanwork My Immortal) are suspected of being trollfics, but few have been definitively proven as such.